Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Regularity of inverses of maps in

 We first recall how to define the classical Brouwer degree for continuous functions \cite{Deimling85,FoGa95book}.
 Let \(N \geq 2\).
 Let \( U \subset \R^N \) be a bounded open set.
 If \(\vec u \in C^1(\overline{U},\R^N)\) then for every regular value \(\vec y\) of \(\vec u\) we set

-Note that the sum is finite since the pre-image of a regular value consists in isolated point thanks to the inverse function theorem.
+This sum is finite thanks to the inverse function theorem.
 We can show that the right-hand side of \eqref{def:degree_1} is invariant by homotopies.
-This allows to extend the definition \eqref{def:degree_1} to every \(\vec y \notin \vec u(\p U)\).
-This homotopy invariance can also be used to show that the definition depends only on the boundary values of $\vec u$.
-If \(\vec u\) is only in \( C(\p U,\R^N)\), it is again the homotopy invariance which allows to define the degree of \( \vec u\), since in this case we may extend $\vec u$ to a continuous map in $\overline U$ by Tietze's theorem and set
+This allows to extend the definition \eqref{def:degree_1} to every \(\vec y \notin \vec u(\p U)\) and to show its depends only on the boundary values of $\vec u$.
+If \(\vec u\) is only in \( C(\p U,\R^N)\), we may extend $\vec u$ to a continuous map in $\overline U$ by Tietze's theorem and set

 where \(\vec v\) is any map in \(C^1(\overline U, \R^N)\) which is homotopic to the extension of \(\vec u\).